 AUC metric analysis

-Table 3 shows the performance of the XGB models using various sets of variables.
+Tab.3 shows the performance comparison of all XGBoost models tested out in this study.
+As stated in the previous chapter, these models differ only in terms of different sets of variables used.
 The best AUC score on the test set is obtained by the model containing basic features combined with dummies indicating product categories that the customer has bought during the first purchase.
 AUC is greater than 0.5, which means that the model has predictive power better than random guessing.

 Table 3.
 AUC values for XGBoost model